MayankGargtmc/scrum-table/README.md

 # scrum-table

-This is the online solution to the type of srum table that students make for themselves to efficiently and accurately complete their various processes on time.
+This is the online solution(single page web application) to the type of srum table that students make for themselves to efficiently and accurately complete their various processes on time, implimmenting the CRUD operations using the database(mysql(MariaDB here))

 I have made it using php language and in vscode editor .. so unlike netbeans, i used XAMPP('multiplateform' , 'apache server' , 'MariaDB' , 'Perl' , 'php') for connecting my php files to database and hosting the website on localhost.
 Also got help from brilliant bootstrap classes.